A guide to making homemade pasta, according to professional chefs - CNN Underscored

 Betty Crocker Pastry Crimper ($5.99; bedbathandbeyond.com)

 While you can cut pasta with just a knife, a pastry cutter is faster and you won’t have to worry about dulling your knife as you drag it along the cutting board.
-This tool also makes it easy to crimp ravioli or lasagna noodles and even make cute bow-tie pasta.
+This tool also makes it easy to crimp ravioli or lasagna noodles and even make cute bow tie pasta.

 Gefu Pasta Maker (starting at $80; food52.com)